certaintls/certaintls/README.md

 [Read the CertainTLS privacy policy](https://github.com/certaintls/certaintls/blob/master/PRIVACY.md#privacy-statement---certaintls)

 ## Sponsorship
-The CertainTLS project is sponsored by [Counterpart International](https://www.counterpart.org/).
-Counterpart International is an NGO working in the international development sector.
-One of Counterpart International’s projects, the ISC, enhances internet freedom by improving the defensive cybersecurity capabilities of local partners in developing countries.
+The CertainTLS project is sponsored by [Counterpart International](https://www.counterpart.org/), an international NGO working in the civil society development sector.
+One of Counterpart’s efforts, the Information Safety & Capacity Project (ISC), enhances internet freedom by improving the defensive cybersecurity capabilities of local partners in developing countries.